rossta/rossta.github.com/source/blog/2015-11-21-infinite-sequences-in-ruby.md

 ---
 title: Infinite Sequences in Ruby
 author: Ross Kaffenberger
-summary: Treat your algorithms like Enumerable
+summary: Treat your algorithms like enumerables with Enumerator
 description: Wrap algorithms in Enumerable or Enumerator to have them behave like infinite collections. pull\_image: 'https://rossta.net/assets/images/blog/enumerator-1-2-3.jpg'
 published: true